data-edu/data-science-in-education/_book/14-wt-machine-learning.md

 Overall, there are some subject level differences in terms of how predictive subject is.
 Biology (`subjectBioA`) shows up pretty far down the list, whereas Physiology is in the middle (`subjPhysA`) and forensic science is towards the top (`subjectFrScA`).
 What this tells us is that the course students are in seems to have a different effect on final grade, depending on the course.
 Perhaps grades should be normalized within subject: would this still be an important predictor if we did that?
 We won't dive into that question here, but you can see how the line of research inquiry might progress as you start to explore your data with a machine learning model.

 As a quick statistical note: above, we selected our variable importance method to be "permutation" for our demonstrative example.
-There are other options available in the `caret` package if you would like to explore those in your analyses.
+There are other options available in the {caret} package if you would like to explore those in your analyses.

 ### Comparing a random forest to a regression